Can You Learn Semantics Through Next-Word Prediction? The Case of Entailment: Distributional Semantics and the Entailment Test

 One way to define semantic competency is the ability to resolve entailment relations between pairs of sentences.
 This simple idea has a long history both in both the philosophy of language \citep{VanBenthem1986,brandom2000articulating} and NLP evaluation \citep{dagan2010recognizing}.
 Drawing on the semantic nature of sentence co-occurrence and its connection to redundancy, \citet{merrill-etal-2022-entailment} derive a test to check whether sentence $x$ entails sentence $y$ using their co-occurrence probability in a corpus produced by so-called \emph{Gricean speakers}.
 If we accept the idea that the ability to evaluate entailment captures semantics in full, this test establishes semantics, can, in principle, be inferred from next-word prediction.

-\paragraph{Gricean Speakers.} Gricean speakers are a computational model of human speakers implementing fundamental principles for effective communication (the Gricean maxims; \citealp{grice1975logic}).
-The maxims say that a speaker should convey as much relevant information as possible without saying too much, among other desiderata.
-Following standard computational choices in rational theories of pragmatics \citep{goodman2016pragmatic}, \citet{merrill-etal-2022-entailment} operationalized these principles by modeling the probability of a text $z$ produced by a Gricean speaker as a function of the text's information content and cost: \begin{compactitem} \item \textbf{Information content:} Sentences with a lot of new information for the listener about the speaker's beliefs are more likely.
+\paragraph{Gricean Speakers.} Gricean speakers are a computational model of human speakers implementing principles for effective communication (the Gricean maxims; \citealp{grice1975logic}).
+The maxims say a speaker should convey as much relevant information as possible without saying too much, among other desiderata.
+Following standard computational choices in rational theories of pragmatics \citep{goodman2016pragmatic}, \citet{merrill-etal-2022-entailment} operationalize the maxims by modeling the probability of a text $z$ produced by a Gricean speaker as a function of $z$'s information content and cost: \begin{compactitem} \item \textbf{Information content:} Sentences that convey more information to a listener are more likely to appear in a corpus than those that convey less.
 This penalizes untruthful, uninformative, and redundant sentences.
 Let $i_\ell(y \mid x, w)$ be the information $y$ conveys to the listener given beliefs $w$ and context $x$, which speakers aim to \emph{maximize}. \item \textbf{Cost:} Long or complex sentences should be less likely so that speakers do not produce informative, but verbose, text.
 The model assumes a function $c(y)$ that gives the cost of sentence $y$, which speakers aim to \emph{minimize}. \end{compactitem} Under \citet{merrill-etal-2022-entailment}'s model, a Gricean speaker utters $y$ (having said $x$) with probability

 A sequence of sentences $z_1 \cdots z_n$ occurs in a corpus generated by Gricean speakers with probability

 Let $\$$ denote a special ``end-of-text'' sentence.

 \paragraph{Entailment Test.} Assuming a corpus is sampled from a collection of Gricean speakers with different beliefs, \citet{merrill-etal-2022-entailment} derive the following measure $\hat E_p(x, y)$ for detecting entailment purely using log probabilities of sentence co-occurrences: